Faceless scrutiny, appeals to ease taxpayers' compliance burden, increase fairness in tax system: FM

-NEW DELHI: Finance Minister Nirmala Sitharaman on Thursday said the faceless tax scrutiny assessment and appeal would help ease compliance burden of taxpayers and increase fairness and objectivity in the tax system.
+NEW DELHI, Aug 13: Finance Minister Nirmala Sitharaman on Thursday said the faceless tax scrutiny assessment and appeal would help ease compliance burden of taxpayers and increase fairness and objectivity in the tax system.

 Prime Minister Narendra Modi launched the platform ‘Transparent Taxation – Honoring the Honest’ which provides for launch of faceless assessment and adoption of a taxpayer charter.